Art of Gluten-Free Baking

 Ingredients (measurements are in weight ounces, not fluid ounces)

-Note: if your starter has been dormant (e.g., in the fridge and not being fed/watered) you need to wake up the yeast before you bake with the starter.
-Feed and water the yeast and give them several hours to wake up and start bubbling again before you make the bread.
-If you don’t do this, the yeast won’t perform very well and the bread won’t turn out well.
+(If your starter has been dormant–e.g., in the fridge and not being fed/watered every day–you need to wake up the yeast before you use it in the bread dough.
+Feed and water the yeast the day before you make the bread to give the yeast time to wake up and start bubbling.
+Make sure the starter is bubbling before you use it.
+If you don’t do this, the yeast won’t be active and the bread won’t turn out well.)

 Place the mixing bowl from your stand mixer on the scale and set it to zero.
-Add 5 oz each of your 3 flours.
-Add your salt, xanthan gum, and granulated sugar.
-With a spoon, mix well.
+Add the starter.
+Add 5 oz/140 g (about 1 cup) each of your 3 flours.
+Add salt, xanthan gum, and granulated sugar.

-This bread stores best on the counter (not in the fridge).
-Do not wrap it in foil or plastic wrap--it will make the crust gummy.
-I have found that Debbie Meyer Bread Bags are terrific for storing this (and other gf) bread.
+This bread stores best on the counter, unwrapped at room temperature (not in the fridge).
+Do not wrap it in foil or plastic wrap–it will make the crust gummy.
+Once you cut it, store it unwrapped with the cut side down on the cutting board at room temperature.
+If you really want to wrap it, use a paper bag or something like Debbie Meyer Bread Bags–which are porous like paper bags and they let the bread breathe.
 My local food co-op carries them.